hwk246/Winc/superpy/Report.md

 ### CSV files

 Not knowing to much about CSV the first option was to use **csv.DictReader**.
 Further on is **csv.reader** seamed more usefull because of the list-output wich is easy iterable.
 Eventhough the DictReader output can be flattened this is one step faster.

+### Advance time

+I know myself!, always forget to change the date back to the original date.
+So for a selling or buying operation I arranged a check function to see if the current date is used.
+If not a message shows how many days you have to reset the date to be .. up-to-date.